-Bluehost vs Hostgator: Which Provide More Value?
+Bluehost vs Hostgator 2019: Which One Provides More Value?

 BlueHost and HostGator both are well known and one of the most affordable web hosting companies to start a website within budget.
 When we talk about cheap WordPress hosting providers, you can find them at the top of other web hosts.
 In this BlueHost vs HostGator comparison, I am going to share everything you must know before deciding which one would be an exceptional choice for your website hosting.

 You might know that both hosts are operating under the same parent company EIG (Endurance International Group).
 It is one of the biggest web hosting and technology company, and they are handling more than 80+ small and big names.
 Some of the big names are BlueHost, HostGator, ASmallOrange, FastDomains, JustHost, and FatCow, etc. If you want to know about Non EIG hosting providers, head over to linked article.
 There have shared best web hosts which are working independently and also have an excellent reputation.